investing-for-charity/i4c-rhok-winter-2019/packages/fe-pyservice/google_credentials/README.md

-Google credentials.json goes into this folder
+Service account JSON credentials file goes into this folder